Hyena's Comedy Nightclub – Dallas

 Subsequently, he was a featured comedian on Showtime at the Apollo a few years later.
 Edwards followed his television appearances by starring in numerous commercials, and he also worked with Spike Lee on the hit feature film, The Original Kings of Comedy.
 Edwards has since earned a reputation as a headlining favorite at comedy clubs and colleges across the country.
 Read more...

 Perhaps best known as the comedian who puts the cerebral in Cerebral Palsy, Josh Blue centers much of his self-deprecating act around his disability.
 He exploded onto the national comedy scene by capturing the attention and endearment of the country as the winner of NBC’s Last Comic Standing.
-Having already established himself as one of the most sought-after comedians on the college circuit, Read more...
+Having already established himself as one of the most sought-after comedians on the college circuit, his weekly appearances on Last Comic in the summer of 2006 expanded his fan base exponentially.
+Josh starred in Comedy Central Presents: Josh Blue, Read more...

 Born in New York City, Kane grew up in Rockville Centre on Long Island, attending Lynn University briefly, but ultimately returned to New York City to pursue comedy.
 Colin has been performing stand-up since 2002.
 He has had his own regular shows at Caroline's, Comix and Gotham Comedy Club.
 He is currently touring many major U.S. cities including Los Angeles, Boston, Philadelphia, Chicago and Washington, D.C.
 Read more...